Dr. Lior Arbel

-My goal as a researcher is to use technology and engineering to expand the boundaries of music and sound and to create novel musical experiences.
+My goal as a researcher is to use design and technology to expand the boundaries of music and sound and to create novel musical experiences.
 Specifically, I'm interested in musical instruments (software, acoustic, electroacoustic), music and sound computing, signal processing of music and audio, and applications of ML/DL/AI.

 My PhD consists of the research and development of a new family of musical instruments combining musical wine glasses and strings.
 At the center of the research is a novel active instrument - The Symbaline, which uses electromagnetic actuation and signal processing to interface musical wine glasses to any other musical instrument.